leozilla/knowhow/performance/performance.md

 **Under construction - currently mostly brainstorming**

+# General

-If you are serious about performance, performance tests can fail your build (CI or nightly at least).
+Good explanation about what does (premature) optimization means: https://youtu.be/1DuMvpwWHH4?t=777 If you are serious about performance, performance tests can fail your build (CI or nightly at least).
 Division operations are expensive (up to 92 cycles on 64bit x86) and therefore should not be done in microbenchmarks [1](https://youtu.be/1DuMvpwWHH4?t=1334)